-Exploring the old Berlin with Charlottenburg, from Sophia Charlotte of Hanover.
+Exploring the old Berlin in Charlottenburg, from Sophia Charlotte of Hanover.
 In this part of former West Berlin located near Tiergarden park, you can combine (soon) Palace or museum visits with shopping and alternative places.

 When I moved to Berlin I stayed for two months here, in former West Berlin, while looking for a permanent place, and explored daily this sophisticated burgeos part of Charlottenburg-Wilmersdorf or Schöneberg quarters, feeling a local and tourist in my own city.